-This policy sets out The DJW School of Acting' approach to equality and diversity.
+This policy sets out The DJW Talent / Actor Training' approach to equality and diversity.
 DJW is committed to promoting equality and diversity and promoting a culture that actively values difference and recognises that people from different backgrounds and experiences can bring valuable insights to the workspace and enhance the way we work and learn.
 Unless controversy is being used as a tool to gain attention, cause issues within the group and to be offensive, disruptive or disrespectful.

-At The DJW School of Acting, we consider that equality means breaking down barriers, eliminating discrimination and ensuring equal opportunities and we consider diversity to mean celebrating difference and valuing everyone.
-Each person is an individual with visible and non-visible differences and by respecting this everyone can feel valued for their contributions which is beneficial not only for the individual but for The DJW School of Acting too.
+At DJW, we consider that equality means breaking down barriers, eliminating discrimination and ensuring equal opportunities and we consider diversity to mean celebrating difference and valuing everyone.
+Each person is an individual with visible and non-visible differences and by respecting this everyone can feel valued for their contributions which is beneficial not only for the individual but for DJW Activities and business too.

-The DJW School of Acting acknowledge that equality and diversity are not interchangeable but inter-dependent.
+DJW acknowledge that equality and diversity are not inter-changeable but inter-dependent.
 There can be no equality of opportunity if difference is not valued and harnessed.

-The DJW School of Acting Commitment:
+The DJW Talent Commitment: